aalokaily/ET/Readme.md

 ------------------------------------------------------------- Preparation ----------------------------------------------------------------

-Firstly, you need to convert the genome in fasta format to a one-line genome which remove any non A, C, G, T, and N (case is sensitive) and headers.
+Firstly, you need to convert the genome in fasta format to a one-line genome.
+This converting removes any non A, C, G, T, and N (case is sensitive) and headers from the FASTA file.
 This can be done using the script filter_DNA_file_to_4_bases_and_N.py by running the command:

 ```python
 python3 Convert_fasta_file_to_4_bases_and_N.py $file.fasta > converted_fasta_file.DNA